 All students with additional needs in year 6 who have a place at the school are visited at their primary school personally by our Head of Inclusion with their needs assessed and an action plan produced.

-We endeavor to provide an inclusive transition programme, were students are welcomed into Kirkby High school over a number weeks and given the opportunity to meet staff and other students.
+We endeavour to provide an inclusive transition programme, where students are welcomed into Kirkby High school over a number weeks and given the opportunity to meet staff and other students.
 Our inclusive transition programme encourages the sharing of vital information which ensures a smooth and positive integration for your child into high school.

-All interventions are assessed, evaluated and adapted accordingly to meet the needs of each individual student and there is close communication, at all times, with inclusion staff, teaching staff, pastoral support officers and parents.
+All interventions are assessed, implemented, evaluated, and adapted accordingly to meet the needs of each individual student and there is constant communication, with inclusion staff, teaching staff, pastoral support officers and parents.
 We firmly believe that our holistic approach determines the best possible outcomes for our students.

-Where a member of staff has a concern for a child, the faculty is responsible for the assessment of any possible SEND and ensuring that there are appropriate referrals to partner agencies including The Neurodevelopmental Pathway, school health, speech and language, occupational therapist, paediatrician, the sensory impaired service CAMHS, children’s social care, Family First, Butterflies, Banardos and the police.
+Where a member of staff has a concern for a child, the faculty is responsible for the assessment of any possible SEND and ensuring that there are appropriate referrals to partner agencies including The Neurodevelopmental Pathway, school health, speech and language, occupational therapist, paediatrician, the sensory impaired service and CAMHS.

-At Kirkby High School we will continuously strive to ensure that everyone in our school is treated with respect and dignity.
-Each person in our school will be given fair and equal opportunities to develop their full potential with positive regard to gender, ethnicity, cultural, socio-economic and religious background, sexuality or disability.
+At Kirkby High School we continuously strive to ensure that everyone in our school is treated with respect and dignity.
+Each person in our school will be given fair and equal opportunities to develop their full potential with positive regard to gender, ethnicity, cultural, socio-economic, and religious background, sexuality, or disability.